- Temporary Suspension and Trespass Sanctions

 - Completion of an educational program or project;

-- Suspension from extra-curricular activities of the University community for a specified period of time not to exceed one year.
+- Suspension from extra-curricular activities of the University community for a specified period of time not to exceed one year.mandatory attendance at student organization, group or club acitivities

-The University Discipline Panel may recommend to the Associate Vice-President, Student Services the following sanctions:
+The Student Discipline Panel may recommend to the Associate Vice-President, Student Services the following sanctions:

 - Exclusion from facilities of the University (in whole or in part) for a specified period of time not to exceed one year;